NetworkingB2A/CCNP-Training/Training notes/Wireless.md

 - Closer to zero value means a strong signal
 - the reason its negative is because the farther away you get from the access point the less milliwatts you are receiving. meaning the less dBms you are receiving.
 - -30 is very good, -90 is not useable, -50 is the sweet spot, -70 works but not well for
+- 0 no connectivity.
+255 is great
+- Sensitivity level
+  -  Need to learn more

 #### Need to understand better
 Signal to noise ratio (SNR)